 “So if you’re going to be in the office, you need to be present.
 You need to be available, you need to be open, and you need to be there to give something back.
 Turning up to bring your laptop in for the sake of sitting in the office is not what the office of the future is about.”

-If you’d like to explore more about what the future holds for the office, take a look at A progressive leader’s guide to the Future of Work in Australia.
+If you’d like to explore more about what the future holds for the office, take a look at Leading the Future of Work in Australia: Insights and Strategies.
 It’s our one-stop resource for all things future of work-related.

 Thank you to Kate Witenden for this interview.
 You can connect with Kate on LinkedIn.